 the program under which the funds are made available allows such a use, and

 Donated gifts and grants are not allowed on a second home or an investment property.

-Acceptable entities include churches, municipalities, nonprofit organizations (excluding credit unions), a regional Federal Home Loan Bank under one of its affordable housing programs, and public agencies.
+Acceptable entities include churches, municipalities, nonprofit organizations (excluding credit unions), regional Federal Home Loan Banks under one of their affordable housing programs, federally recognized Native American tribes and their sovereign instrumentalities, and public agencies.

 The following table describes the minimum borrower contribution requirements for transactions that contain donated gifts or grants.